little-endian-0x01/TorScrapper/README.md

 # TorScrapper
-A basic scrapper made in python with BeautifulSoup to -
+A basic scrapper made in python with BeautifulSoup and Tor support to -

 * Scrape Onion and normal links.
 * Save the output in html format in Output folder.